-Andron is visually layered with a combination of scenes shot on the Mediterranean island of Malta and computer-generated imagery (CGI).
-The element I enjoyed the most though, was the exchange among the characters.
+"Andron" is visually layered with a combination of scenes shot on the Mediterranean island of Malta and computer-generated imagery (CGI).
+The element I enjoyed the most was the exchange between the characters.
 The film features a crop of beautiful, young protagonists with some pretty sharp acting chops.
-There are some lines that I interpreted- as a way to slip in some comedy relief.
+There are some lines that I interpreted as a way to slip in some comedy relief.
 For example, "Clearly, we're not in Kansas anymore."
 The script for this kind of film is not written for the way we talk in everyday life.
 So there is an element of fantasy just in watching the actors recite their lines.
-I enjoyed watching the scenes with Baldwin and his fellow veteran actor Danny Glover.
-Even if their lines were few, it was a pleasure to see these two American screen artisans work together.
+I enjoyed watching the scenes with Alec Baldwin and his fellow veteran actor Danny Glover.
+Even if their lines are few, it is a pleasure to see these two American screen artisans work together.

 |Francesco Cinquemani directing Alec Baldwin|

-I had some questions about the making of Andron- the cast in particular, as well as a curiosity as to what goes into transitioning from journalist to sci-fi film director.
-So I took my questions right to the director, Francesco Cinquemani.
+I had some questions about the making of "Andron," and what goes into transitioning from journalist to sci-fi film director.
+Cinquemani was generous with this time and answers.

 |Cinquemani with his producers Monika Bacardi and Andrea Iervolino|